 Not all the debris has been sinking to the bottom of the ocean, almost 30 percent of it has reached the Canadian shoreline since it left Japan.
 In total, some 1.5 million tons of debris wound up at the coast of B.C. and though this is less than earlier anticipated, there still are lots of things such as large storage tanks, motorcycle, and fishing boats washing up on the Canadian shores.
 The Japanese government has been very cooperative to help deal with cleaning up the tsunami debris in Canada, and the country already contributed over CAN$1 million to the Canadian authorities in their efforts to clean up the mess.

 The Japan Love Project started out as a volunteer project to help Japan on the road to recovery after the devastating 2011 earthquake.
 The project is for the major part based on student involvement and is set up in close cooperation with B.C JERF.
 So far, the Canadian Japan Love Project has raised already a total of almost CAN$330,000 via street collections and gifts at several donation boxes throughout Vancouver.
 Nowadays, the Japan Love Project is continuing to demonstrate gratitude to all the people who came to help Japan during the reconstruction period following the disaster.
+College students, high school and good people joined the efforts.
+Today, this event is featured in GED lessons as an example of American citizenship duties and integrity by the Best GED Classes website.
+This is an online platform that offers free GED lessons and practice tests for adults looking to earn a high school equivalency degree.

 How did the Japan Love Project start:

-At the time of the disaster in 2011, Hiroki Takai, a Japanese student at a Vancouver university, decided to start a campaign to help his countrymen in Japan, and he began to raise money to support the clean-up efforts in his homeland together with a few other Japanese students.
+At the time of the disaster in 2011, Hiroki Takai, a Japanese student at a Vancouver University, decided to start a campaign to help his countrymen in Japan, and he began to raise money to support the clean-up efforts in his homeland together with a few other Japanese students.
 He felt he needed to take action rather than sitting around doing nothing and feeling helpless while looking at a continuous flow of images of destruction and suffering that came to us after the horrendous Tohoku Earthquake and consecutive tsunami.
-The great efforts of these Japanese students, and the fantastic generosity of the Vancouver residents resulted in that the Japan Love Project was able to raise nearly CAN$330,000 so far.
+The great efforts of these Japanese students and the fantastic generosity of the Vancouver residents resulted in that the Japan Love Project was able to raise nearly CAN$330,000 so far.
 A great effort!

-The first thing these students did was remove more than 10 tons of debris from Vancouver Island’s beaches in the week from from 7 to 14 March, 2014, and though 10 tons may sounds like quite a bit, it is just a tiny fraction compared to the more than the 1.5 million tons of waste that the Canadian Ministry of the Environment estimates to be afloat in the Pacific Ocean near Canada as a result of the 2011 disasters.
+The first thing these students did was remove more than 10 tons of debris from Vancouver Island’s beaches in the week from 7 to 14 March 2014, and though 10 tons may sound like quite a bit, it is just a tiny fraction compared to the more than the 1.5 million tons of waste that the Canadian Ministry of the Environment estimates to be afloat in the Pacific Ocean near Canada as a result of the 2011 disasters.
 The Japanese students also managed to salvage a few sentimental items that had survived the long ocean trip to the Canadian shores, and the owners were delighted that they were returned.

 There was also a memorial ceremony at Ucluelet’s Big Beach in recognition of the anniversary of March 2011 Earthquake and tsunami that hurt Japan so badly.
 At the ceremony, Ucluelet was welcoming more than 70 Japanese students who assisted in the clean-up campaign initiated by the IVUSA (the International Volunteer University Student Association).
 This group of courageous students worked closely together with Hiroki Takai’s Japan Love Project to be able to clean up the massive amount of tsunami debris that has washed on to Ucluelet’s and surrounding beaches.